-- the credit for child and dependent care expenses (Form 2441, IRS Publication 503) The Child and Dependent Care Credit is a tax credit that may help you pay for the care of eligible children and other dependents (qualifying persons).
+• the credit for child and dependent care expenses (Form 2441, IRS Publication 503) The Child and Dependent Care Credit is a tax credit that may help you pay for the care of eligible children and other dependents (qualifying persons).
 The credit is calculated based on your income and a percentage of expenses that you incur for the care of qualifying persons to enable you to go to work, look for work, or attend school.

+Depending on income, taxpayers can get a credit up to 35 percent of their qualifying childcare expenses.
+At minimum, the credit is 20 percent of those expenses.
+For 2024, the maximum eligible expense for the credit is \$3,000 for one qualifying person and \$6,000 for two or more.

-Reverting to pre-2022 limits, the credit is limited to \$1,050 for one qualifying individual and \$2,100 if there are two or more qualifying individuals. - the credit for education expenses (see Form 8863 and IRS Publication 970) Credits for higher education include the American Opportunity Tax Credit (partially refundable, reported on Line 29) and the Lifetime Learning Credit (nonrefundable).
-Credits are fully phased out at \$180,000 for those married filing jointly and \$90,000 for all other filers. - the retirement savings credit (Form 8880, IRS Publication 590-A) If you make eligible contributions to certain eligible retirement plans or to an individual retirement arrangement (IRA), you may be able to take a tax credit.
+- the credit for education expenses (see Form 8863 and IRS Publication 970) Credits for higher education include the American Opportunity Tax Credit (partially refundable, reported on Line 29) and the Lifetime Learning Credit (nonrefundable).
+Credits are fully phased out at \$180,000 for those married filing jointly and \$90,000 for all other filers. - the retirement savings credit (Form 8880, IRS Publication 590-A) If you make eligible contributions to certain eligible retirement plans or to an individual retirement arrangement (IRA), you may be able to take a tax credit up to \$1,000.
 The amount of the saver's credit you can get is generally based on the contributions you make and your credit rate.
 Refer to IRS Publication 590-A or the instructions for Form 8880 for more information.
-The credit is phased out at \$73,000 of Adjusted Gross Income for those married filing jointly, at \$54,750 for those filing head of household, and at \$36,500 for those filing single or married filing separately.
+The credit is phased out at \$76,500 of AGI for those married filing jointly, at \$57,375 for those filing head of household, and at \$38,250 for those filing single or married filing separately.
+For changes coming to this credit in 2027 see the Tax Highlights section of this guide.